EU medicines regulator approves new COVID treatments | DW | 16.12.2021

 Final approval for the three drugs is ultimately up to the European Commission.
 The EU has authorized seven COVID treatments so far.

 The authorizations come as the EU braces itself for a possible surge in cases from the newly discovered omicron variant of the virus.
-Xevudy has been found to be effective against all mutations of omicron, according to studies.
+Xevudy has been found to be effective against all mutations of omicron, according to studies, with Paxlovid also expected to withstand the variant.

 France on Thursday limited arrivals from the UK and strengthen controls on travel from other EU states due to omicron concerns.